pknviki95/Python/concepts/Datatypes/Dictionary_datatypes/README.md

                 The type of dictionary_variable is:  {1: 'viki', 2: 'siva', 3: 'karthi'}

 - **Duplicate keys are not allowed but duplicate values are allowed**
-- **It doesn't throw error when duplicate key is used instead it updaes the existing key to new value assigned to it**
+- **It doesn't throw error when duplicate key is used instead it updates the existing key to new value assigned to it**

-### [dict_dup_key_value.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Dictionary_datatypes/scripts/dict_dup_key_value.py) - To veify the condition of duplicate key and value in dictionary:
+### [dict_dup_key_value.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Dictionary_datatypes/scripts/dict_dup_key_value.py) - To verify the condition of duplicate key and value in dictionary:

 ### Duplicate key:
                 dictionary_variable={1:'viki',2:'guru'}